sofmeright/VirtualDisplayDriver_Wizard/README.md

 2. Unpack the [Virtual Display Drivers](https://github.com/itsmikethetech/Virtual-Display-Driver) (or other IDDSample drivers) into the same folder.
 3. Install Devcon with [Windows Development Kit](https://download.microsoft.com/download/2/5/f/25f22c34-1cc4-404c-9f92-2ff26cc4ac91/KIT_BUNDLE_WDK_MEDIACREATION/wdksetup.exe) or [(this unofficial) DevCon-Installer](https://github.com/Drawbackz/DevCon-Installer/releases/tag/1.3).
 4. Run the exe or script.
 5. How to use it?
-Read the GUI, there are some other recommendations scattered throughout the ReadMe for advanced usage.
+Read the GUI, do stuff.
+There are some recommendations scattered throughout this ReadMe as well.

 ### Notes / Hints:
 - At runtime it will load the vdd_settings.xml if present otherwise it will try to load adapter/option.txt.
 You can also replace/omit these accordingly at C:\IddSampleDriver if you want to workaround this very intended behavior.